strauss/maze/mazegame-server-ktor/doc/configuration.md

 - `port: Int`: The only property that is absolutely required to be configured.
 The default is 0, but that value would not work as a port.
 Each server requires a different port here.
 If the port is blocked by the OS, the server cannot start.
 If multiple servers are configured, only those with free ports will actually start.
-If no server starts, the whole application will stop immediately.
 - `maxClients: Int`: The maximum number of clients.
 The default value is `20`.
 A client is either a player or a spectator.
 They both count.
 - `loginTimeout: Long`: After how many milliseconds should the server stop waiting for a client response and cancel the